#1 Home Improvement Retailer

 How do I check my USDA planting zone?

-If the soil is warm and pliable, consider planting your veggie, fruit, or flower seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your fruit, flower, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

 Do you carry organic plants and seeds?